samclarke/sceditor.com/documentation/options.md

         ":alien:": "emoticons/alien.png",
         ":blink:": "emoticons/blink.png"
     },
-    // Emoticons that are not shwon in the dropdown but will still
+    // Emoticons that are not shown in the dropdown but will still
     // be converted.
 Can be used for things like aliases
     hidden: {
         ":aliasforalien:": "emoticons/alien.png",